Wakefield and District Tennis League

 1. NAME OF LEAGUE

-The league shall be named ‘The Wakefield and District Tennis League’
+The league shall be named ‘The Wakefield and District Tennis League’.

 2. OBJECT OF LEAGUE

-3. CONSTITUTION
+3. CONSTITUTION AND MEETINGS

-4. MEMBERSHIP OF THE LEAGUE
+4. MEMBERSHIP

 a) Membership of the League shall be by application to the Committee whose decision will be final.